 Finally, the entire Wife of the Lamb will come down through the sky to be located forever on the new earth.
 The new Jerusalem will then serve forever as the moral light of the world, and the saved nations will be kept from sin by the oversight of the members of the royal priesthood.

 God is going to put an end to sin for all time and eternity!

-Many times unbelievers are heard to say that if there was a God He would not permit such suffering to come upon people.
+Many times, unbelievers are heard to say that if there were a God, He would not permit such suffering to come upon people.

 Something more is needed.

-Paradise can be maintained only when there is a government that can insure that all individuals will adhere to the will of God .
+Paradise can be maintained only when there is a government that can ensure that all individuals will adhere to the will of God.

 Christ can remove our sinful nature and our sicknesses with a word.
 But the creation of the victorious personality requires obedience, pressure, and time.

 As soon as God has a company of people who have managed to overcome everything Satan has brought against them, the Lord Jesus will return with them and restore Paradise to the earth.
 It is as simple and straightforward as this.

 The iron rule of the Spirit could not be formed in our personality if God were to remove our sinful nature without a struggle on our part.
 Muscle can be built only by pushing against resistance.